 In this paragraph you must summarize your paper.
 Briefly restate your purpose, summarize your main points, and offer some final thoughts.Some tips on writing

 There are a few important things to consider when you write the Final Draft.
 To begin with you must:

 When you write the Final Draft, DO NOT ASSUME that you can leave out critical information because you know that I am familiar with the subject.

 Instead, you must tell me the:

 MOST IMPORTANT INFORMATION

-DO NOT REWRITE THE INTERVIEW
+DO NOT REWRITE THE SOURCES.

 Each paragraph should be at least thirteen (13), but NOT more than twenty (20), lines long -- NOT sentences, but lines on the page.
 Each paragraph is a mini-paper.
 Make the first sentence of each paragraph an introduction to that paragraph.
 Tell your reader what to expect in the paragraph.
 This is called the topic sentence.
 Summarize your point at the end of the paragraph, like the conclusion of a paper.
 In between, give lots of evidence to prove your point.

 Make your sentences active.
-Fill your review with verbs that move the reader along from point to point.
+Fill your Final Draft with verbs that move the reader along from point to point.
 Writing that relies on the verb "to be" -- is, was, are, etc. -- quickly becomes repetitious and will NOT convince your reader.
 I do not expect you to eliminate the verb "to be" entirely, but come very close.